Gabie-of-the-Bo/Ryna-Language/docs/pages/contribute.md

 Here you have some questions that you may have about the development of the language.

-## How is Nessa being developed?
+## How is Ryna being developed?

-Nessa is a passion project being developed by only a single programmer.
+Ryna is a passion project being developed by only a single programmer.
 The development cycle is rather chaotic, adding features as I feel like it and in the order I think is to be expected.
-Right now, there is no community around Nessa and I expect it to stay like this for a long time (and maybe this will not ever change), so there is no need to change my methodology.
+Right now, there is no community around Ryna and I expect it to stay like this for a long time (and maybe this will not ever change), so there is no need to change my methodology.

 In the rare case that this message is no longer applicable, then I guess it would be time to use a more strict